The per-seat model was built for humans in chairs. AI agents don't sit in chairs.

 Net savings vs vendor midpoint~65–85%

-These numbers assume a mid-market Salesforce deployment.
-SAP and ServiceNow deployments are typically higher.
+These numbers assume a mid-market deployment of one of the largest SaaS vendors.
+Other major-vendor deployments are typically higher.
 The custom build includes AI-assisted development, infrastructure, and ongoing maintenance.

 The Double Ransom